 Where to stay in Córdoba during Los Patios Festival

-Of course if you’re travelling solo then check out hostels which will allow you to stay in the city at a cheaper rate, and experience more of the nightlife!
+Of course, if you’re travelling solo, then check out hostels which will allow you to stay in the city at a cheaper rate and experience more of the nightlife!

-Other top things to do in Córdoba
+The other best things to do in Córdoba

 City walls of Córdoba

-The city walls of Córdoba used to separate the Arab and Jewish quarters.
+The city walls of Córdoba were used to separate the Arab and Jewish quarters.
 There are some great places to eat just inside and outside of them today!

 You can wander across for a view back to the city and climb a tower for views along the river.

-But if you happen to visit in May, then you’ll see the best of what Córdoba has to offer with the added addition of a glimpse behind closed doors, and the secret world of Córdoba’s stunning patios.
+But if you happen to visit in May, then you’ll see the best of what Córdoba has to offer with the added addition of a glimpse behind closed doors and the secret world of Córdoba’s stunning patios.